whytekieran/Data-Representation-Project/README.md

   $.get( url, function(data1){ //We can use JQuery.get() to retrieve data from the URL
     var url1 = "urlWithSomethingMoreSpecific/file/someData";
-     $.get(url1, function(data2){ //Inner .get() on more specific URL console.log(data2.id); //Output the data to the console, the data can come in many different models, eg XML, JSON
+     $.get(url1, function(data2){ //Inner .get() on more specific URL console.log(data2.attribute);//Output the data to the console, the data can come in many different models, eg XML,JSON
-        $('#hn').html(data2.id); //Using another JQuery method .html() to get a handle on a DOM object });
+        $('#hn').html(data2.attribute); //Using another JQuery method .html() to get a handle on a DOM object });
      console.log(data); //Output less specific data to the console });